S3-EU 1 : 1° CYCLE LICENCE

 Evaluation method

-Each of the two sequences ends with an evaluation that takes into account
+Each of the three sequences ends with an assessment that takes into account :

-- the intensity and quality of the work carried out continuously (recorded in a project notebook)
+- the intensity and quality of ongoing work (recorded in a project notebook),

 - the quality of the project and its formulation at the end of the sequence.